DelineaXPM/delinea-platform/Scripts/SecretServer/JamF/Discovery/readme.md

 - Click the ***Add Secret*** Link
 - Search for the Client Credential Secret created in the [instructions file](../Instructions.md)
 - Check the ***Use Site Run As Secret*** Check box to enable it
   > [!NOTE]
-> Default Site run as Secret had to be setup in the Site configuration.
+  > Default Site run as Secret has to be setup in the Site configuration.
   >
   > See the [Setting the Default PowerShell Credential for a Site](https://docs.delinea.com/online-help/secret-server/authentication/secret-based-credentials-for-scripts/index.htm) Section in the Delinea Documentation
 - Click ***Save***
 - Click on the ***Discovery Source*** tab
 - For the ***State*** option click the check box to set the source to active